-Annual Education days are held monthly at the Resource Centre.
+Every month the Association conducts a "Residential Education day" which is held at the Resource Centre.
 All new staff are expected to attend this day as soon as practicably possible and then on an annual basis.
-Topics covered on these Compulsory training such as Infection Control, Manual Handling, Compulsory Reporting, Quality and Incident Reporting.
-Other topics covered are Social Role Valorisation and Dementia education.
+Mandatory training such as Infection Control, Manual Handling, Compulsory Reporting, Social Role Valorisation, Occupational Health and Safety and Incident Reporting are covered on this day.

-Located at the nurse's station are manuals on Emergency Procedures, Workplace Health and Safety, Infection Control, Duty Lists, Position Descriptions and Work Instructions.
+Located at the nurse's station are manuals on Emergency Procedures, Workplace Health and Safety, Infection Control, Duty Guides, Position Descriptions.
 These are to be used as a reference and a checklist.
 You are expected to familiarise yourself with their content.

-AAQ Quality Procedures can be located on the AAQ website/intranet, a shortcut appears on all computer desktops in the facility, and the password will be advised on your commencement.
+AAQ Quality Procedures can be located on the AAQ website, a shortcut appears on all computer desktops in the facility, and the password will be advised on your commencement.